jfmherokiller/customllvm/llvm/docs/index.rst

    The design and implementation of the LLVM code generator.
 Useful if you are working on retargetting LLVM to a new architecture, designing a new codegen pass, or enhancing existing components.

-:doc:`Machine IR (MIR) Format Reference Manual <MIRLangRef>` A reference manual for the MIR serialization format, which is used to test LLVM's code generation passes.

 :doc:`TableGen <TableGen/index>`
    Describes the TableGen tool, which is used heavily by the LLVM code